-A Carer's Account may only be opened where you, the customer, have mental capacity.
-The account agreement with the Carer's Account will stop if you no longer have capacity.
-It is the trusted person's responsibility to alert us if this changes and we may be able to offer additional support.
+A Carer Account may only be opened where you, the customer, have mental capacity.
+The account agreement with the carer will stop if you no longer have capacity.
+It is the carer's responsibility to alert us if this changes and we may be able to offer additional support.

-To open a Carer's Account you can phone 0345 600 2882, and only the trusted person will need to go to one of our branches with photographic ID to confirm their identity.
+To open a Carer Account you can phone 0345 600 2882, and only the carer will need to go to one of our branches with photographic ID to confirm their identity.

-🗙 When would this option not be suitable?
+When would this option not be suitable?